| The

 recently.
 This former mostly Hutu Rwandan army soldiers from the

 old regime are blamed hugely for the genocide.
+Another

 major area of diplomatic hopes for regional peace built around the